4rays/sf6-move-data/README.md

 | `forcesStanding` | Whether the move forces the opponent to stand.          |
 | `stockIncrement` | The amount of stock gained after performing the move.   |
 | `stockDecrement` | The amount of stock consumed after performing the move. |

+## License

+- The data and code are MIT-licensed.
+- Game, character, and move names are copyright of their respective owners.